Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics are 8-2 against the spread and 7-3 overall over their past 10 games.
+- The Celtics have a 7-3 record against the spread while finishing 7-3 overall over their past 10 contests.

-- The Celtics have hit the over in five of their last 10 outings.
+- The Celtics have hit the over in six of their past 10 outings.

+- Against the spread, Boston has played better when playing at home, covering 23 times in 41 home games, and 22 times in 41 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.